Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Conclusion

 \section{Conclusion}

-We build a new cross-style SRL dataset that for the first time jointly considers dependency and span SRL formalisms from a linguistic motivation.
-Furthermore, with a new cross-style joint syntax-agnostic model and syntax-aided features, our model achieves new state-of-the-art results on the benchmark settings, which verifies the proposed cross-style SRL convention is also helpful for computational purpose.
+We build a new cross-style SRL dataset, ConSD, that, for the first time, jointly considers dependency and span SRL formalisms with a linguistic motivation.
+Furthermore, with a new cross-style joint syntax-agnostic model and syntax-aided features, we explored diverse settings on the new proposed dataset, which verifies that the proposed cross-style SRL convention is also helpful for computational purposes.